RishiDesai/rishidesai.github.io/_posts/2025-05-08-character-lora.md

 > **Demo Available**: Caption and prompt your LoRAs [here](https://huggingface.co/spaces/rdesai2/LoRACaptioner).

-You've carefully curated images of favorite character and trained a LoRA, but when you start prompting the results don't look anything like your dataset.
+You've carefully curated images of your favorite character and trained a LoRA, but when you start prompting the results don't look anything like your dataset.
 A common story in the image gen community...

 Why is generating images that precisely follow prompts like these so difficult?